janbjelicic/CurrencyConverter/README.md

 ## Architecture and implementation
 The architecture used in this project is MVVM.
 Along side MVVM RxSwift is used to have a reactive and responsive app.
 For navigation purposes a basic coordinator is implemented.
 Unit test target is added with basic test functionality.
+Protocol implementations of services and managers for easier testability and reusability as well for mockup purposes.
 App supports iOS versions 12.1 and greater.

 ## Functionality